 10. Level up your marketing

-Make sure to leverage your new festive promotions in your marketing so your diners understand how much value is on offer at your venue.
+And be sure to leverage your new festive promotions in your marketing so your diners understand how much value is on offer at your venue.
 You might even engage with a local charitable organisation offering food or other supplies to those in need.
 This helps to give back and illustrate the importance of your establishment to the local community.

 Prepare for the festive season with ResDiary